 With WordPress, you can also extend and upgrade the features of your blog with a feature called “plugins”.
 These give you extra functionality, such as the option to include your very own photo galleries.

 When you run a photography blog, people will visit your website to hear all about the tips and tricks you use to create amazing images.
 However, you’ll also need to prove to your customers that you know what you’re talking about with some excellent galleries too.
 The good news is that with Envira, you can upgrade your WordPress site in no time!

 Envira is an advanced gallery plugin that’s both innovative and easy to use.
 With a drag and drop builder, you can create stunning galleries in minutes, and there are even templates available to guide you.
 On top of that, Envira comes with albums and tags to help you showcase your photos, as well as social sharing buttons so that you can improve your brand reach.

 4. Find Your Theme

-Your galleries designed with Envira will make setting up a blog that looks beautiful easier than you’d think.
+Your galleries designed with Envira make setting up an attractive blog easier than you’d think.
 However, you might also want to spruce up the appearance of your overall website too.
 WordPress sites typically come with a theme, which describes the style and format of the site when people are browsing through your pages.

 There are endless unique themes to explore online.
 What’s more, there’s always the option to have a designer create a custom theme for you if you have a little extra cash to spend.